PhwgNamTran/STM32H747I_DISCO/README.md

         - LED is OFF at start up.

-        - When button pressed and then release, status LED will change.
+        - When button is pressed and then released, status LED will change.

 Method 1: Read GPIO Pin status